How To Stop Overthinking: Practical Strategies

 Through using a thought journal, you'll recognize patterns that trigger overthinking.
 Some of the common ones are as follows:

-- Uncertainty and lack of control: If you're at a period or place in your life where you don't have much control over what's happening, you may struggle with overthinking.
+• Uncertainty and lack of control: If you're at a period or place in your life where you don't have much control over what's happening, you may struggle with overthinking.

 Practice Mindfulness

 Mindfulness is the practice of intentionally bringing your attention to the present moment with an attitude of openness and non-judgment..
-It's an essential tool which can help you deal with overthinking and anxious thoughts because it pulls your focus away from the past and future, and puts it on the 'now'.
-Through mindfulness, you'll be able to take a step back and observe your own thoughts without judgment, reducing the power your thoughts have over you and creating a space between you and your overthinking.
+It's an essential tool that can help you deal with overthinking and anxious thoughts because it pulls your focus away from the past and future, and puts it on the 'now'.
+Through mindfulness, you'll be able to step back and observe your thoughts without judgment, reducing the power your thoughts have over you and creating a space between you and your overthinking.

 Staying in the Present

-The key focus of mindfulness is anchoring yourself to the present.
+The key focus of mindfulness is to anchor yourself in the present.
 Reducing overthinking begins with not fixating on the past and future.
 You force yourself to pay attention to your senses of sight, hearing, taste, smell, and touch, which brings you back to what's happening now.
 Whenever your mind wanders, you train yourself to redirect yourself to the present by focusing on these senses, after which you can assess what it is that's making you overthink.
 To make it easier on yourself, follow these three rules:

-- Accept the present: Regardless of whether or not what's happening now is to your liking, accept it for what it is.
+• Accept the present: Regardless of whether or not what's happening now is to your liking, accept it for what it is.
 No matter how good or bad, every moment will pass.
 There is some solace in this, and it'll help you overthink less.

 Simple Mindfulness Exercises